 Ming Yan, Ph.D. has served as our Chief Technology Officer and a member of our board of directors since 2015.
 Dr. Yan is also a co-founder of our company.
 Dr. Yan has over 20 years of experience in research and development.
-Prior to joining our company, Dr. Yan held research and development positions at AT&T Bell Laboratories, a research and development division of AT&T Communications, a telecommunications company, Lawrence Livermore National Labs, a federal research facility, and BD Biosciences, a biotechnology company.
+Prior to joining our company, Dr. Yan held research and development positions at AT&T Bell Laboratories, a research and development division of AT&T Communications, a telecommunications company.
 Dr. Yan has published several research papers relating to laser spectroscopy and cell analysis in top peer-reviewed journals.
 He has over a dozen patents and pending patent applications for his innovations.
 Dr. Yan holds a B.S. in Physics from Fudan University and a Ph.D. in Electrical Engineering from the City University of New York.